About the Journal

 Peer Review Process

-HUMAN REVIEW.
-International Humanities Review features a rigorous double-blind peer-review process in order to guarantee the absolute scientific quality of the publications.
+EDU REVIEW features a rigorous peer-review process in order to guarantee the absolute scientific quality of the publications.
 The arbitration system is carried out through external reviewers and only original texts are accepted.

 As a rule, we send received papers to two reviewers.
 In case of doubts, we reserve the right to send it to a third reviewer, or as many additional reviewers as we may consider necessary to ensure the high quality of the publication.

-HUMAN REVIEW is peer-reviewed and inspired by the Ethical Code of COPE’s publications.
+EDU REVIEW is peer-reviewed and inspired by the Ethical Code of the Committee on Publication Ethics (COPE).

 The articles are published immediately.
-They are published on the website as soon as layout, tests and pagination’s stages finish.
+They are published on the website as soon as layout, proofreading, and pagination’s stages finish.

 There are four issues per year.